GRAPHISOFT/vscode-gdl/README.md

   * See additional navigation icons (explained in hover text), also available as commands for setting keyboard shortcuts

 # Reference guide
-If the cursor is on a known keyword, command, global variable or ac_ parameter: Use Ctrl-F1 (or context menu command) to bring up its reference in a VSCode tab.
-Multi-word keywords (eg. define fill) aren't recognized.
+If the cursor is on a known keyword, command, request, global variable or ac_ parameter: Use Ctrl-F1 (or context menu command) to bring up its reference in a VSCode tab.
+Double-word commands (eg. define fill) are recognized.
 For unknown words, the Index is displayed.

 Use the Related... link at the bottom of the page to see similar commands: this link takes you to the chapter of the GDL Reference Guide that contains the keyword.
 Ctrl-C copies the selected text, Ctrl-F searches on the shown page.